turingschool/front-end-curriculum/lessons/node.md

 ---
 1. GET - Retrieve information identified by the request
 2. POST - Create a new resource by the request
-3. PUT - Update a specific resource by the request
+3. PUT - Update a specific resource by the request sending the full resource
+4. PATCH - Update a specific resource by the request sending only the updated information of the resource
-4. DELETE - Destroy a specific resource by the request
+5. DELETE - Destroy a specific resource by the request

 #### The Inner Workings of a Request and a Response
 The header of a request or response allow the client and the server to pass